Alexander Orlov (Soviet defector): After The Secret History

-After the publication of The Secret History, Orlov was forced to come in from the cold.
-Both the US Central Intelligence Agency and Federal Bureau of Investigation were embarrassed by the revelation that a high-ranking NKVD officer (Orlov was a Major of State Security, equal to an army brigadier General) had been living underground in the United States for 15 years without their knowledge.
-Until he resurfaced in the US with his revelations in the Life Magazine, Orlov had lived in the US under the name Alexander L. Berg.
+After the publication of The Secret History Orlov was forced to come in from the cold.
+Both the US Central Intelligence Agency and Federal Bureau of Investigation were embarrassed by the revelation that a high-ranking NKVD officer (Orlov was a Major of State Security, equal to an army brigadier general) had been living underground in the United States for 15 years without their knowledge.
+Until he resurfaced in the US with his revelations in Life magazine Orlov had lived in the US under the name Alexander L. Berg.
 As the FBI was searching in vain for him and his wife, "two unidentified Russian aliens", he was studying business administration at Dyke College, Cleveland, Ohio.

 The College and the local FBI division were located in the same Standard Building on 1370 Ontario Street and St Clair Avenue, occupying the third and the ninth floors, respectively.
 Ironically, the FBI officers "never paid any attention to the mature student who had long figured on the FBI’s most wanted list and who rode the elevators with them every day."

 Orlov was interrogated by the FBI and twice appeared before Senate Sub-Committees, but he always downplayed his role in events and continued to conceal the names of Soviet agents in the West.

-In 1956, he wrote an article for Life Magazine, "The Sensational Secret Behind the Damnation of Stalin".
-This story held that NKVD agents had discovered papers in the tsarist archives which proved Stalin had once been an Okhrana agent and on the basis of this knowledge, the NKVD agents had planned a coup d'état with the leaders of the Red Army.
+In 1956, he wrote an article for Life titled "The Sensational Secret Behind the Damnation of Stalin".
+This story held that NKVD agents had discovered papers in the tsarist archives which proved Stalin had once been an Okhrana agent, and that based on this knowledge NKVD agents had planned a coup d'état, together with the leaders of the Red Army.
 Stalin, Orlov continued, uncovered the plot and this was his motive behind the secret trial and execution of Soviet Marshal Mikhail Tukhachevsky and the purge of the Red Army.
 The Life article cites the Eremin letter as evidence that Stalin was a member of the Okhrana, but most historians today agree it is a forgery.
-The research of Simon Sebag Montefiore contradicts Orlov's theory, too.
+Later research by Simon Sebag Montefiore also contradicts Orlov's theory.

 Orlov and his wife continued to live secretly and modestly in the United States.
-In 1963, the CIA helped him publish another book, The Handbook of Counter-Intelligence and Guerilla Warfare and helped him obtain a job as a researcher at the Law School of the University of Michigan.
+In 1963, the CIA helped him publish another book, The Handbook of Counter-Intelligence and Guerilla Warfare, and helped him obtain a job as a researcher at the University of Michigan Law School.
 He moved to Cleveland, Ohio.
 His wife died there.
 He died on 25 March 1973.
 Orlov never wavered in his contempt for Stalin.
-His last book, The March of Time, was published in the US in 2004 by a former FBI Special Agent Ed Gazur.
+His last book, The March of Time, was published in the US in 2004 by the former FBI Special Agent Ed Gazur.